5 Tips to Create That Killer RIB Video With Your Smartphone

 Don’t forget to start your video with a title and eventually mention your name and the year.

-End the video with music credits, the year you’ve created the video and if you like it give a possibility to contact you.
-You can use an e-mail address for instance.
+End the video with music credits (my favorite place for good music is Pixabay), the year you’ve created the video and if you like it give a possibility to contact you.
+You can use an e-mail address for instance in the video or in a comment.

-If you want more and really want to impress your audience, you can edit your footage with video software.
+If you want to take your videos to the next level and truly impress your audience, consider editing your footage with video software.

-I you can afford it and don’t mind taking some time to master it, I’d go for Final Cut on a Mac or Adobe Premieren Pro.
+If you can afford it and are willing to invest the time to learn, I recommend using Final Cut Pro on a Mac or Adobe Premiere Pro.

 Luckily there are other video tools like Movavi (Windows or Mac) and Pinnacle (Windows only) to get the job done, as well.

-Make sure to save your video as an .mp4.
-This format can be played on many devices.
+Be sure to save your video as an .mp4 file.
+This format is widely compatible and can be played on many devices.

 5. Music